Periodontal Diseases

 Gingivitis

 Acute gingivitis is linked to specific infections, trauma, or micro-organisms.
 Chronic inflammation of the gums is linked to plaque.
 Diabetes reduces your body’s immune system to fight bacteria and infections.
-This coupled with bad oral practices like neglecting to floss and brush your teeth, causes plaque buildup.
+This, coupled with bad oral practices like neglecting to floss and brush teeth, causes plaque buildup.
 If this remains on your teeth, the gums become irritated and start bleeding.

 When you visit your dental clinic in Dubai, the specialist will inform you that gingivitis increases the burden of inflammation on your body.
-People with gingivitis have higher chances of developing heart diseases, such as stroke, heart attack, and other serious cardiovascular conditions.
+People with gingivitis have higher chances of developing heart diseases, such as stroke, heart attack, and other severe cardiovascular conditions.

 Periodontitis

-Periodontitis is a periodontal disease that attacks both the bone and the surrounding tissue.
+Periodontitis is a periodontal disease that attacks bone and the surrounding tissue.
 This condition is characterized by spaces between the teeth and gums.
-It is necessary to visit your dental clinic in Dubai if you notice any pain or inflammation on your gums.
-When periodontitis is untreated, it progresses to cause destruction such as tooth loss.
+If you notice any pain or inflammation on your gums, visit your dental clinic in Dubai.
+When periodontitis is untreated, it progresses to cause destruction, such as tooth loss.
 Progression depends on genes and poor oral hygiene.
-A reason to visit your dentist regularly is that periodontitis is silent; that is, you won’t feel any pain as the disease progresses.
+A reason to visit your dentist regularly is that periodontitis is silent; you won’t feel any pain as the disease progresses.

 Patients with diabetes are susceptible to periodontitis, which increases blood sugar and other diabetic complications.
 The relationship between diabetes and periodontitis goes both ways because this disease makes it difficult for people with diabetes to control their blood sugar.
 Diabetes is a primary risk factor for people with periodontitis.
 The likelihood of getting periodontitis increases 3 times for patients with diabetes.